owlbarn/tutorial/book/case-image-inception/README.md

 ...
 ```

-Then, after rotate this matrix by 90 degree, we need to rewrite this matrix to a large byte variable.
+Then, after rotating this matrix by 90 degrees, we need to rewrite this matrix to a large byte variable.
 Note that that though the method is straightforward, you need to be careful about the index of each element during the conversion.

 ```